BarbWire-1/geometrix/README.md

 to vary the appearance.

 different to usual use:
+* `x` and  `y` are currently a groupTransform, so an offset(!) to your settings in css/svg.
+* `strokeWidth`can be set directly on element!
+* `next` defines the +x point to wich to connect to
 * `rotate` is set directly on element. the value is rotate.angle.
-* `x` and  `y` are currently a groupTransform, so an offset(!) to your settings in css/svg.

 * `lines` is an array of the lines, building the Polygon.

-   so the settings of `style` on lines need to be done withe a el.lines.forEach
+   so the settings of `style` on lines need to be done withe a el.lines.forEach for all or a group of lines;

+   for a single line as el.lines['index']
 ___

 (and YEAH!!!! ... running smooth on device with all the "dynamix" )